vdhamer/Photo-Club-Hub-HTML/.github/README.md

 ## Roadmap

-- [x] Fix the code (accepted PR for twostraws/Ignite) so that the rendering works when Ignite is added as a regular Swift package.
+- [x] Fix the Ignite code (accepted PR for twostraws/Ignite) so that Ignite can be imported as a regular Swift package.
 - [ ] Load the membership list from a .level2.json file.
-Currently the app contains a copy of some of the data.
+Currently the app contains a hardcoded partial copy of this data.
 - [ ] provide a UI by which the user can select a club for which to generate a local site.
-- [ ] localize the UI to support English (EN) and Dutch (NL),
+- [ ] localize the app's UI to support at least English and Dutch (for now there isn't much of a UI),
-- [ ] possibly generate a static site that can serve as index of supported clubs.
+- [ ] generate a static site that can serve as index of supported clubs (Level 1 data).
-- [ ] possibly create one or more editor apps for managing the content in the JSON files
+It would be nice to create apps for data entry and data editing (rather than editing JSON files), but these would be a separate repo.

 <p align="right">(<a href="#top">back to top</a>)</p>